xsscx/srd/code/hello/README.md

 This is also the landing page for ASAN & UBSAN Example.
 See the Makefile.FB9289266 for the example.
 Send a PR when you do better! :-)

+Wed - Sept 22, 2021 - We need the right mix of entitlements to allow for debugserver to attach to this simple hello.c code.
+Then, we need more examples of the Applications that we can attach to using debugserver.
+We need Apple to help us complete these tasks.

+If you work at Apple, please give a Hoot, and reach out to me and help make this work.

 Code Profiling Example
 =======
 ```